I don’t know about you guys, but things are tough on the allergy front here in Baltimore right now.

 Above all, if you’re feeling crappy from the pollen in the air, take it easy on yourself and get some extra rest.

-What are your go-to allergy remedies?
 Let me know in the comments below!